alanstoate/explore-with-gdb/README.md

 ```

 So we can make the assumption now that those functions will at some point use `ArrayImporter::ImportStringValuesBuffer` to turn C data into a C++ object.

+The `arrow-c-bridge-test` calls this function a number of times, so we'll be using that test to try out our breakpoints.

 That's all we need to know for now, let's do some exploring.